We are here for our members and are highly committed to the sector. All of our programs and events are developed by the sector, for the sector.

 • LG House, 148 Frome Street, Adelaide SA 5000

-• 1
+• 15

 Register

-For more information, visit https://lgprofessionalssa.org.au/powerful-business-writing/.
+For more information, visit lgprofessionalssa.org.au/managing-your-time-energy-and-priorities.

 Registrations for this event are open to Local Government Professionals Australia, SA members, council employees, employees of regional subsidiaries and Local Government Professionals Australia, SA invited guests.